emilija-smitaite/biscuiteers-biscuit-shop/README.md

 Every aspect of CRUD functionality was tested by creating, updating, viewing and deleting products through admin.
 # Further development
 - For a further development a couple of features culd be implemented:
-- Classes section woould have booking functionality, allowing users to book certain dates for certain amount of people. <br>
+- Classes section would have booking functionality, allowing users to book certain dates for certain amount of people. <br>
 Calendar with availability and spaces left would be featured.
 - Blog section would benefit from the ability to contain images.